sourcefrog/conserve/doc/format.md

 configure this.
 The filename encoding is not easily detectable.
 Linux does require that the separator `/` have the same byte value.)

 In the archive, filenames are stored as byte strings.
-They _should_ be UTF-8 but this is not required.
+They _should_ be NFC UTF-8 but this is not required.
 As a consequence filenames are stored as Protobuf `byte` types, not `string`.

-In bands created on Windows and OS X they will always be UTF-8.
+In bands created on Windows they will always be UTF-8.

+Bands written from OS X we know are UTF-8 and they can be safely converted to NFC.

 Linux filenames with anomalous encodings in the source will be stored as non-UTF-8 components.

 Source directories in a specific non-UTF-8 encoding can be passed through a translation function to and from UTF-8 so their names are stored more compatibly.

+UTF-8 filenames are stored as received from the OS with no normalization.
+TODO: Maybe we should denormalize the filenames on OS X to be more compatible with Linux?
+Maybe not.

 Filenames are always stored torn apart into components, none of which include `/` characters, and none of them can be `.` or `..`.
 (TODO: Not actually true now.)

-TODO: How to handle case changes and Unicode normalization?

-TODO: Total ordering between names.
+There is a total order between filenames in the archive: this is very important for binary search within it.
+The order is defined as: filenames components are compared by the byte-by-byte comparison of their (typically UTF-8) representation.
+To compare two paths: compare their pairwise components until a difference is found, or if one of them ends before a difference is found, the shorter path comes first.

+TODO: Describe case, unicode normalization handling.

 Archive
 -------